 - 100% electrified vehicles for a quiet ride with zero emissions

 The O-Train Trillium Line (Line 2) is an 8-kilometre diesel light-rail service running from Greenboro Station in the south to Bayview Station just west of downtown.

-- Identified by a green circle on maps and signs
+- Line 2 is shown in a green circle on maps and signs

-- Connects to the Confederation Line at Bayview Station
+- Connects to the Line 1 at Bayview Station

 - Line 2 is served by 6 high-efficiency diesel engine trains